 Creative Writing Workshops, Saturday 16th February, The Museum of Cornish Life, Helston

 Stories for a long time ago.
 Stories for the far distant future.
 Stories for a long way away.
-Authorial Illustrator Phyllida Bluemel invites you to bring your Goonhilly tales, or unearth new secrets with your imagination to write new myths for faraway civilisations.
+Authorial Illustrator Phyllida Bluemel invited you to bring your Goonhilly tales, or unearth new secrets with your imagination to write new myths for faraway civilisations.

 Family Workshop, morning workshop